mkasimd/debian-nginx/README.md

 The latest PSOL releases can be found in the [Modpagespeed Release Archive](https://www.modpagespeed.com/release_archive/).

 NOTE: [nginx-nonewlines](https://github.com/vedang/nginx-nonewlines) is not added as a module to compile against under `debian/rules` as the PageSpeed module deals with such optimization measures with the right filters enabled already.

+# Modules
+KSM-ngx comes with three types of releases, namely `lite`, `noPS` and `full`.
+They all have the same nginx base, but differ from each other with the modules that are provided.
+See the notes for each release to see which modules each provided package come with.
+Additionally, you can check out [mkasimd/nginx-modules](https://github.com/mkasimd/nginx-modules) to see some additional useful modules which might not be included in the releases.